 Do Trading 212 and Barclays offer cryptocurrency?

-To compare the trading platforms of both Trading 212 and Barclays, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that Trading 212 offers a better share dealing platform and Trading 212 offers a better stock app for mobile trading.
+To compare the trading platforms of both Trading 212 and Barclays, we tested each broker's stock trading app.
+All features compared, our analysis finds that Trading 212 offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do Trading 212 and Barclays offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that Trading 212 offers traders access to Education (Share Trading), while Barclays offers access to Client Webinars, Client Webinars (Archived), Education (Share Trading), Education (Funds) and Education (Retirement).
+Our research finds that Trading 212 offers traders access to Education (Share Trading) and Education (Funds), while Barclays offers access to Education (Share Trading), Education (Funds) and Education (Retirement).
+Neither have Client Webinars and Client Webinars (Archived).

 Overall winner: Trading 212